-The course conforms to the requirements of the revised Mathematics Programme of Study for Key Stage 3 of the National Curriculum and is based on the textbook "MyMaths for Key Stage 3" book 1c, augmented by the MyMaths software package to which each student has access.
+The course conforms to the requirements of the revised Mathematics Programme of Study for Key Stage 3 of the National Curriculum and is based on the textbook "MyMaths for Key Stage 3" book 3b, augmented by the MyMaths software package to which each student has access.
 Additional material and resources are used to allow for differentiation in mixed-ability classes.
 Varied teaching approaches help students to gain a greater understanding of the topic being studied.
-Material to support students with their learning is available through Google Classroom.

-- To improve mathematical knowledge and develop confidence in talking about, writing and using mathematics - · To acquire the mathematics foundation necessary for the study of the subject at the next level - To achieve a greater understanding of the part mathematics plays in the world around us, and of its relevance to other areas of study - To gain enjoyment and satisfaction from the study of the subject, and to appreciate that the subject is worthy of study in its own right
+- To improve mathematical knowledge and develop confidence in talking about, writing and using mathematics - To acquire the mathematics foundation necessary for the study of the subject at the next level - To achieve a greater understanding of the part mathematics plays in the world around us, and of its relevance to other areas of study - To gain enjoyment and satisfaction from the study of the subject, and to appreciate that the subject is worthy of study in its own right

-- To use and apply mathematical knowledge to solve problems - To communicate and reason mathematically - To demonstrate understanding and use the number system and the relationships between numbers - To demonstrate understanding and use functional relationships, equations and formulae - To demonstrate understanding and use the properties of shape, position, movement, transformations and measure - To process and interpret data and calculate simple probabilities
+- To use and apply their mathematical knowledge to solve problems - To communicate and reason mathematically - To understand and use the number system and the relationships between numbers - To understand and use functional relationships, equations and formulae - To understand and use the properties of shape, position, movement, transformations and measure - To process and interpret data and calculate simple probabilities

-Homework is an integral part of the Mathematics course and is set by the teacher according to the homework timetable.
+Homework is an integral part of the Mathematics course and is set by the teacher according to a homework timetable.
 Homework will take the form of written assignments and tasks from MyMaths to be completed online.